bipolarmorgan/edex-ui-server/README.md

 ### Breaking up
  - (tbd - how to monitor SSH pipe?)
    - Possible solution: Monitor # of active connections with each IP, if after succesful pipe setup this number drops back to <2, close the pipe

+---

+Already implemented:

+ - [x] Websocket server with SSH support
+ - [x] Configuration file at `~/.config/eDEX-UI/RemoteServer/config.json`
+ - [x] Deny connections that don't already have an active pipe (auto-whitelist)
+ - [x] Parse SSH public keys and create Q-A challenges
+ - [x] Managed monitoring relay processes (workers), launched with os-user perm level via `setuid`
+   - [x] Serialized requests, organic processing flow via IPC (similar to eDEX multithread proxy but single-threaded)
+     - Current tests show remote server overhead approx. 1ms/req
+     - Performance on large-scale deployments serving monitoring to lots of eDEX clients currently untested, expected memory footprint +70M per remote connection
+     - One connection, one relay process
+ - [x] Single-binary, ~0 deps build output

+Currently the server is only capable of processing `systeminformation` requests.
+Linking client to server has been tested succesfully but there's still some work to do on connection trigger, authentication, breaking up and error handling.

+**ETA before 2020**
+Should be bundled with eDEX-UI v3 release.